 Banks can meet their CRA requirements by investing or partnering with a Native CDFI, an opportunity that assessment regulators promote and support.
 Options include providing equity capital and bank services.
 Just ask your regulator, who can help you find the right investment fit for CRA consideration.

 Want to learn more about Native CDFIs or partner with one in your area?
-Explore this list of Native CDFIs and Native CDFI networks.
-Reach out to CDFIs directly, or contact Cody Stalker at cstalker@nwaf.org.
+Contact Cody Stalker at cstalker@nwaf.org.

 Visit our website, nwaf.org.